Student Poster Awards

 The deadline for applications will be May 1, 2019.
 Award notices will be sent via email beginning June 1, 2019.
 If additional funds are available after June 1, 2019, a second application announcement will be made.
 Award notices will be sent within one month of this second announcement.
 Awardees will also be recognized at the Saturday Business Luncheon during the annual SPR meeting.

 Eligibility: Preference for the award will be given to applicants, their current mentors and their proposed training sponsors who are active members of SPR, or who have a history of affiliation with SPR (e.g., previous membership, attendance at previous SPR meetings).
 However, all students or postdocs interested in obtaining mentorship/training in psychophysiology are encouraged to apply.

 STUDENT DIVERSITY TRAVEL AWARDS

 The Society for Psychophysiological Research (SPR) is delighted to invite applications for the Third Annual Student Diversity Travel Awards!
-These awards are intended to recognize and enhance the diversity of student members of SPR, making it easier for students from under-represented backgrounds to travel to the 2018 annual meeting in Quebec City.
-Diversity Travel stipends will be awarded to two student presenters from North America ($500 USD), and one student presenters traveling to the convention from another continents ($1000 USD).
+These awards are intended to recognize and enhance the diversity of student members of SPR, making it easier for students from under-represented backgrounds to travel to the 2019 annual meeting in Washington, D.C.
+Diversity Travel stipends will be awarded to two student presenters from North America ($500 USD), and one student presenter traveling to the convention from another continent ($1000 USD).

 To be eligible for a Diversity Travel Award, applicants must meet the following criteria: